 The Future of IoT in Healthcare

-According to a Business Insider report, the market for IoT healthcare technology will rise to $400 billion by 2022.
-Such growth will be due to the increasing demand, the improvement of 5G connectivity and IoT technology and the growing acceptance of healthcare IT software.
-The plans of tech giants like Apple, Google and Samsung to invest in bridging the gap between fitness tracking apps and actual medical care are sure to contribute to the process too.
+According to a Straits Research report, the market for IoT healthcare technology will rise to $486 billion by 2031.
+Such growth will be due to the increasing demand, the improvement of 5G connectivity and IoT technology, and the growing acceptance of healthcare IT software.
+The plans of tech giants like Apple, Google, and Samsung to invest in bridging the gap between fitness-tracking apps and actual medical care are sure to contribute to the process too.

 Despite the downsides, further digital transformation in healthcare is inevitable and the concept of IoT will continue to capture and change the landscape of healthcare services.
 Thus, it seems to be high time to look beyond the challenges and embark on the journey to connected healthcare devices.